ucsc/site-slugstrong/support-for-students/campus-services.md

   <tr>
     <td>East and West Recreation Facilities</td>
-    <td>The pool is open to students for lap swimming and the East Tennis Courts are available for tennis on a [reservation system](https://campusrec.ucsc.edu/Program/GetProducts?classification=26e7654b-b3c6-45de-ac5e-967a7ade45c3).
+    <td>The pool is open to students for lap swimming and the East Tennis Courts are available for tennis on a <a href="https://campusrec.ucsc.edu/Program/GetProducts?classification=26e7654b-b3c6-45de-ac5e-967a7ade45c3">reservation system</a>.
 </td>
     <td></td>
   </tr>